itolisto/SO1_VAC_DIC_2024_201114340/project2/README.md

     --data '{"carnet": "202364507", "nombre": "Mario Boch", "curso": "BD1", "nota": 100, "semestre": "2S", "año": 2024}'
 ```

-6. Now I need to follow the gRPC official documentation in the description.
+6. Now I need to follow the gRPC official documentation in the description to create a gRPC client in this same server.
 As indicated there, we are going to generate the code using protocol buffers.
 To do that in Golang we need to install protocol buffers compiler and a Go plugin using [this guide](https://grpc.io/docs/languages/go/quickstart/#prerequisites).
 Download the proper architecture file from GitHub as indicated in the instructions, Create a directory wherever you want and copy the downloaded content, now add the "bin" folder to the `PATH` variable(in MacOs and Linux that is your .bash or .zsh file).

 7. Create a new environment variable, either a user or system variable, called "GOBIN" pointing to the directory you want the Golang plugins to be installed in and then add it to your "PATH" variable(I'm using windows, if you are on MacOs or Linux add it to your .bash or .zsh file).

 8. Protocol buffers are a way to define a service and the structures of info that a service will receive and return if any.
 Install plugins, run `go install google.golang.org/protobuf/cmd/protoc-gen-go@latest` and `go install google.golang.org/grpc/cmd/protoc-gen-go-grpc@latest`.
 If you want to know more about how services and the data types, called "message"(you can think of the "message" keyword as the "class" keyword in Java), are generated look [here](https://protobuf.dev/programming-guides/proto3/).
 Each "rpc" inside a "sevice" in a ".proto" file is basically what an endpoint is in REST.
 Also see [here](https://protobuf.dev/reference/go/go-generated/#package) you need to define a `go_package` option in the ".proto" file.
-After all this is ready, from the directory where you created the ".proto" file, just run:
+After all this is ready, from the directory where you created the ".proto" file, in our case is "gRPC/ProtoBuffer, just run:
 ```bash
 protoc --go_out=. --go_opt=paths=source_relative \
     --go-grpc_out=. --go-grpc_opt=paths=source_relative \
     ./grades.proto
 ```

+9. Now we just follow the gRPC documentation to create the client.
+My implementation is in "gRPC/client/grpcClient.go"

+###

+GRPC_SERVER_PORT = 8010
+GRPC_SERVER_HOST = <kubernetesObjectTag>